 Lucas and Arthur Jussen

 "You realise that this is not usual.
 This is not just two good pianists playing together.
-They sense each other’s most small, individual a little bit of interpretation.”Sir Neville Marriner
+They sense each other’s most small, individual little bit of interpretation.”

 Lucas and Arthur received their first piano lessons in their native town of Hilversum.
 It became clear quickly that they were great talents.
-As children, they were already invited to perform for the Dutch queen Beatrix.
+As children, they were already invited to perform for the Dutch Queen Beatrix.
 First awards at competitions followed shortly.
 In 2005, the brothers studied in Portugal and Brazil for nearly a year at the invitation of Portuguese master pianist Maria João Pires.
-In the following years they took lessons from both Pires and two renowned Dutch teachers.
+During the following years they took lessons from both Pires and two renowned Dutch teachers.
 Lucas completed his studies with Menahem Pressler in the US and Dmitri Bashkirov in Madrid.
 Arthur graduated from the Amsterdam Conservatory where he studied with Jan Wijn.

 Recording exclusively with Deutsche Grammophon since 2010, their debut CD with works by Beethoven received platinum status and was awarded the Edison Klassiek audience award.
 A Schubert recording and their third CD Jeux, dedicated to French piano music, were subsequently released.
-In October 2015, they released their recording of Mozart’s piano concertos KV365 and KV242 together with the Academy of St Martin in the Fields under the baton of Sir Neville Marriner.
-The album reached gold status and was listed by Gramophone UK amongst ‘The 50 Greatest Mozart Recordings’.
-Their most recent recording featuring works by Poulenc and Saint-Saëns was released in March 2017 (Royal Concertgebouw Orchestra & Stéphane Denève).
-Their recording of the Poulenc Double Concerto was chosen as the best recording of this piece ever made by the French radio programme "La tribune des critiques de disques".
+Their recording of Mozart’s piano concertos KV 365 and KV 242 together with the Academy of St Martin in the Fields under the baton of Sir Neville Marriner reached gold status and was listed by the Gramophone magazine among ‘The 50 Greatest Mozart Recordings’.
+Theirdiscography also includes a recording of Poulenc’s double piano concerto and Saint-Saëns’ ‘The Carnival of the Animals’ with Concertgebouworkest and Stéphane Denève.
+The duo looks forward to the release of their Bach recording with Amsterdam Sinfonietta in late September 2019.